junxit/us-congress-bills-119/bill.md

 # H.R.
 1048

-> To amend the Higher Education Act of 1965 to strengthen disclosure requirements relating to foreign gifts and contracts, to prohibit contracts between institutions of higher education and certain foreign entities and countries of concern, and for other purposes.
+> To amend the Higher Education Act of 1965 to strengthen disclosure requirements relating to foreign gifts and con- tracts, to prohibit contracts between institutions of high- er education and certain foreign entities and countries of concern, and for other purposes.

 ## § 1.
 Short title